 (F) Greenhouse Gases.

-(b) As used in OAR 340 division 220, regulated pollutant means particulates, volatile organic compounds, oxides of nitrogen and sulfur dioxide.
+(b) As used in OAR 340 division 220, Oregon Title V Operating Permit Fees, regulated pollutant means particulate matter, volatile organic compounds, oxides of nitrogen and sulfur dioxide.

-(c) As used in OAR 340 division 224, regulated pollutant does not include any pollutant listed in divisions 244 and 246, unless the pollutant is listed in Table 2 (significant emission rates).
+(c) As used in OAR 340 division 224, New Source Review, regulated pollutant does not include any pollutant listed in divisions 244 and 246, unless the pollutant is listed in the definition of Significant Emission Rate.

+(131) “Removal Efficiency” means the performance of an air pollution control device in terms of the ratio of the amount of the material removed from the airstream to the total amount of material that enters the air pollution control device.

-(107) "Renewal" means the process by which a permit is reissued at the end of its term.
+(132) "Renewal" means the process by which a permit is reissued at the end of its term.